rhumlover/interview-node-server-api/readme.md

 *Notes:*

-- the authentification part for the private videos doesn't have to be written.
+- the authentication part for the private videos doesn't have to be written.
 Just think about the interaction flow between the client and the server
 - you can launch the server with `$ node index.js`